 Whenever I am asked what my favorite summer flowers are, hollyhocks are always in my Top 5.

 When spring arrives and their tall stems start to grow, I eagerly anticipate the appearance of the first blooms.

 Hollyhocks come in many different colors.
-I plant an assortment of colors every year and am always excited to see what color flower each hollyhock will produce.
+I plant an assortment of colors every year and am always excited to see what color flower each plant will produce.

-This summer, I had quite a few pink hollyhocks.
+This summer, I had quite a few pink flowers.

-Hummingbirds and butterflies particularly like the deep red hollyhocks.
+Hummingbirds and butterflies particularly like the deep red blooms.

-Do you grow hollyhocks?
+Do you grow these flowers?
 What are your favorite colors?